Skip to the main content

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.

-Before enrolling in any program, prospective students should check with the Registered Veterinary Technologists and Technicians of Canada (RVTTC) to make sure it is recognized across Canada.
+Before enrolling in any program, prospective students should check with the CVMA to make sure the program is accredited and recognized across Canada.

-To stay licensed, registered animal health technologists must complete 10 hours of continuing education every year.
+To maintain registration, registered veterinary technologists must complete 20 hours of continuing education every year.

 Certification Requirements